 As documented in the 9/11 Commission Report, the hijackers/terrorists involved in the September 11, 2001 attacks utilized existing telecommunications options from within the terminals at Boston's Logan Airport to communicate and coordinate the planned attacks.
 See The 9/11 Commission Report at 1, 451 n.
 3 (noting that while checking in for American Airlines Flight 11, hijacker Mohammed Atta reportedly received a call on his cell phone from fellow hijacker Marwan al Shehhi, which was placed by Shehhi from a payphone located in Terminal C of Logan Airport between the screening checkpoint and the boarding gate for United Airlines Flight 175).
-Although the communications were effectuated on the ground using existing communications facilities, it is not difficult to conclude what additional/further coordination could have occurred if other options - such as in-flight broadband communications and data capabilities - had been available.
+Although the communications were effectuated on the ground using existing communications facilities, it is not difficult to conclude what additional/further coordination could have occurred if other options - such as in-flight cell phone use - had been available.

-effective manner,21 means that capabilities in addition to those required by CALEA will be necessary.22
+terrorist) in any effective manner,19 means that capabilities in addition to those required by CALEA will be necessary.20

-For example, once a determination has been made that an airborne aircraft represents a threat to public safety and/or national security, the identification of both originated from broadband-enabled the destination of all communications communications devices on such an aircraft and the origin of communications directed or terminated to broadband-enabled communications devices located on that aircraft becomes critically important for law enforcement and can influence time-sensitive decisions about how to respond to the threat.
-Accordingly, this truly unique operational situation compels the Departments to request that the Commission require that all satellite-based service providers and carriers (1) create and maintain the capability to record (and do record) at some central, land-based storage facility located within the United States, at a minimum, non-content communication records relating to all communications processed to and from broadband-enabled communications devices onboard aircraft operating within United States air space, international air space contiguous or attendant to United States air space, and international air space used enroute to or from United States air space or destinations, and (2) provide law enforcement with immediate access to such records upon lawful request.23
+For example, once a determination has been made that an airborne aircraft represents a threat to public safety and/or national security, the identification of both the destination of all communications originated from wireless telephones on such an aircraft and the origin of communications directed or terminated to a wireless telephone located on that aircraft becomes critically important for law enforcement and can influence time-sensitive decisions about how to respond to the threat.
+Accordingly, this truly unique operational situation compels the Departments to request that the Commission require that all wireless/air-to-ground carriers/pico cell providers (1) create and maintain the capability to record (and do record) at some central, land-based storage facility located within the United States, at a minimum, non-content call records relating to all calls processed to and from wireless telephones onboard aircraft operating within United States air space, international air space contiguous or attendant to United States air space, and international air space used enroute to or from United